anujpotnis/CarND-Vehicle-Detection/writeup.md

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+In order to optimize the classifier, the HOG was calculated for the entire image only once and them sub images were sliced out of it.
+This significantly saved computation.

 ![alt text][image4]
 ---